 You’re enjoying the delicious Blackstone griddle recipes.
 Great!

 But the shining beauty of your griddle top may get rusty, Blackstone griddle top construction features cold rolled steel.
-However, like other steels, Blackstone griddle top tends to rust, especially if you live by the sea or somewhere with high humidity, the shining, glorious beauty of your griddle top may become rusty, so you might need to clean or replace it.
-In fact, you’ll need to be extra vigilant to protect your griddle surface from the elements.
+However, like other steels, the Blackstone griddle top tends to rust, especially if you live by the sea or somewhere with high humidity, the shining, glorious beauty of your griddle top may become rusty, so you might need to clean or replace it.
+You’ll need to be extra vigilant to protect your griddle surface from the elements.

 But is it possible?